rdkcentral/firebolt-apis/requirements/specifications/intents/user-interest.md

 **MUST** dispatch a `Content.onUserInterestedIn` notification to all Apps that have registered for it (typically Aggregated Experience Apps) with information about the app, interest type, and the entity.

+The `Content.onUserInterestedIn` event has the `InterestedInIntent` as its data.

+An Aggregated Experience can register for the `Content.onUserInterestedIn` notification, and it will receive notifications when an `EntityInfo` is returned from the active App after a `Discovery.userInterest` call is fulfilled.

 An app **MUST** have permissions to `use` the `xrn:firebolt:capability:discovery:interest` capability in order to